BK-SCOSS/scoss_webapp/app/static/assets/home.md

 SCoSS (Source Code Similarity System) is an automatic system for determining the similarity of source codes.
 The main application of SCoSS has been in detecting plagiarism in programming classes.
 Unlike Moss (Stanford), our system is developed focusing on the application in competitive programming contests.

 # Languages
-Four languages is supported including:
+Four languages are supported including:

 * C++
 * Python